Gamomat-Development-GmbH/random-number-generator/README.md

 # Cryptographic strength

-The RNG Service is using an implementation of a Mersenne-Twister.
+The RNG Service is using an implementation of Fortuna.
 To ensure the cryptographical strength cycling and reseeding was implemented in addition.

 ## Cycling